ReadShade/ReadShade/docs/emulators/pcsx2.md

 ![](images/PCSX2/PCSX2_Settings01.png)

-1. **Rendering**: Set the rendering to "Direct3D 11" as shown below.
+1. **Rendering:** Set the rendering to "Direct3D 11" as shown below.

     ![](images/PCSX2/PCSX2_Renderer.png)

     > This ensures compatibility with most of ReShade's add-ons.

-2. **Internal Resolution**: Set the internal resolution to "Native" for most cases.
+2. **Internal Resolution:** Set the internal resolution to "Native" for most cases.

     ![](images/PCSX2/PCSX2_Rendering.png)